michaeldexter/headbanger/README.md

 ## ACKNOWLEDGMENTS

 Thank you Conor Beh for your extensive help with the [up.bsd.lv](https://up.bsd.lv) effort.
 Thank you dteske@ for your years of /bin/sh mentorship.

+This is not a desired endorsement of GitHub